JSON Web Key¶

 key_set = KeySet.import_key_set(resp.json())

-Call this method will generate the thumbprint with algorithm defined in RFC7638.
+Calling this method will generate the thumbprint of the JWK, per RFC7638.

 >>> from joserfc.jwk import OctKey